By Ivan Meakins

 Where to start with a secret?

 One of the first places a copywriter will start with the secret is, naturally, the first place anyone will look – the headline.
 This is what’s going to give you those crucial first few seconds you need to get your prospect interested enough in your product/service to read the rest of your copy.
+It could be a blog headline, a podcast or book title, or even a YouTube thumbnail.

-Let’s start by looking at some very famous, and very successful, headlines that employed a secret.
+Let’s start by looking at some very famous and very successful headlines that employed a secret.
 The list of examples below is taken from the great Victor Schwab ad 100 Good Advertising Headlines – And Why They Were So Profitable.

 “The Secret Of Making People Like You”